joshxfi/tailwind-plus-x/README.md

 $ npx twpx <project_name> -t <template> -y

 # eg:
-$ npx twpx@latest my-project --template vanilla
+$ npx twpx my-project -t vanilla
 ```
-**NOTE:** Some terminals like `git bash` will not work well with the interactive installation, use the direct installation instead.
+**NOTE:** Some terminals like `git bash` will not work with the interactive installation, use the direct installation instead.

 ---